jordanbragg/gitlab-gradle-plugin/README.md

 }
 ```

-You can get your project id by running "gradle getProjectId".
+You can get your project id by running ```gradle getProjectId```.
 This requires you to provide the projectName and the baseUri.

 ```
 gitlab {